-Regularly advised facility owners, investors and lenders in the acquisition, divestiture and financing of interests in electric generating and natural gas transportation, gathering, and distribution facilities, including coordinating due diligence, drafting transactional agreements and advised on federal and state regulatory requirements.
+Regularly advised facility owners, investors and lenders in the acquisition, divestiture and financing of interests in electric generating and natural gas transportation, gathering, and distribution facilities, including coordinating due diligence and regulatory opinions, drafting transactional agreements and advised on federal and state regulatory requirements.

 Represented a U.S. electric utility in its request for proposals (RFP) for long-term power purchase agreements, assisted in negotiating tolling agreements resulting in executed contracts for over 1,400 MWs of capacity.